 We are offering a select number of in-person programs and will continue to make adjustments to our programming schedule as the situation changes.
-Participants of in-person programs will be subject to public health measures that includes wearing masks, physical distancing and passing a COVID Screener prior to entry into the building.
-In some cases, programs are being held in facilities that will require participants to show proof of vaccination, as outlined in the Government of Ontario Reopening Ontario Act.
+Participants of in-person programs will be subject to public health measures that includes wearing masks and physical distancing.
+We ask that participants screen themselves before attending a program and refrain from in-person attendance if they are unwell.

 Find out what is happening at the Alzheimer Society of Simcoe County by viewing our latest Programs & Services Guide here.

 We are here to help